Florentine military reforms: Machiavelli's position within Florence

 Machiavelli is primarily known for his political discourses such as The Prince and The Art of War, but he was also a middle-ranking official of the Florentine Republic.
 His position allowed him access to prominent officials and assemblies, and the opportunity to persuade them to implement his reforms.

 Reforms

 First of all, the Florentine Republic was divided into a series of districts.
 The purpose of this being to have government officials travel through each district and point out men of suitable bodily strength in order that they may serve.
 Each man was issued a weapon – a spear and a body harness – that was a uniform in the Florentine fashion.
-This was entirely consistent with Machivelli's later beliefs on the subject of native strength.
+This was entirely consistent with Machiavelli's later beliefs on the subject of native strength.
 Each unit was assigned a captain, who was assigned a "chancellor" to perform the administrative tasks such as ensuring all correspondence was taken care of, keeping rosters, and things of that nature.
 In addition, several corporals were assigned to aid the captain.